Th3G0df4th3xr/OWASP-Juice-Shop-Login-Admin-Attacks/LocalStorage-Tampering/README.md

-Certainly.
-Below is a **professional, elongated, and well-structured version** of both the `README.md` and `TODO.md` for the **Local Storage Tampering – JWT Overwrite Exploit** method to solve the **Login Admin** challenge in OWASP Juice Shop.
+This is a **professional, and well-structured version** of both the `README.md` and `TODO.md` for the **Local Storage Tampering – JWT Overwrite Exploit** method to solve the **Login Admin** challenge in OWASP Juice Shop.
 This version uses formal OffSec-style language and includes additional clarity, context, and technical expectations for each step.

 ---